-Sushi Sei is an upscale Japanese restaurant a bit outside the city center in Óbuda.
-Popular types of raw seafood dominate the menu: sashimi, maki (cut sushi rolls), nigiri (mounds of rice topped with fish filet), and chirashi (fish scattered over vinegared rice in a bowl).
-Apart from the typical tuna, salmon, and prawn options, Sushi Sei's impressively broad fish selections also include eel, sea bass, octopus, squid, and salmon roe.
+Sushi Sei is an upscale Japanese restaurant located a bit outside the city center, in Óbuda.
+Delicate raw seafood dominate the menu, including sashimi, maki (cut sushi rolls), nigiri (mounds of rice topped with fish filet), and chirashi (fish scattered over vinegared rice in a bowl).
+Apart from the typical tuna, salmon, and prawn options, the selections also comprise eel, sea bass, octopus, squid, and salmon roe.
 The chirashi bowl is a good way to sample a cross-section of the most interesting cuts.